pantheon-systems/documentation/source/content/drush.md

 1. Put the site in Git mode.
 1. Clone locally.
-1. Create a Drush folder in the Drupal root.
+1. Create a `drush` folder in the Drupal root.
 1. Add the “sar” Drush command to the Drush folder.
 1. Commit drush/sar.
 1. Push your code up to Pantheon.